Menu

 • Increasing

-The level of premium and subsequent replacement salary will rise in regular increments tracking movements in the consumer price index.
-It is also known as Index Linked Cover.
+The level of premium and subsequent replacement salary will rise in regular increments, tracking movements in the consumer price index.
+This type of cover is also known as Index-Linked Cover.

 • Level